On Thoughtful Creation: How to Make Products People Cherish

 Principles for creating products people cherish

-CONSIDER THE EXPERIENCE, NOT JUST THE PRODUCT
+CONSIDER THE WHOLE PRODUCT EXPERIENCE

 People don't buy incense, body oils, dresses, or teas.
 They buy the experiences these things offer.
 Moments of calm, feelings of embodiment, the joy found in good health.

-Creations become their best when we design with the experience in mind.
+Creations become their best when we design with the whole experience in mind.
 Ask yourself: How will this be used?
 How will people feel when they use it?
-How will it benefit their life, both in the moment and over time?
+How will it benefit their life, in the moment and over time?
 How can the product experience be made even more thoughtful, nourishing, or intuitive?

 A well-designed product is a whole package: beautiful, functional, sensory, and emotionally resonant.